virginiagalvan/virginiagalvan/README.md

 applied to biological and clinical data.
 In my early years of experience, I led a project focused on mining public databases, working with environmental sample data on a global scale, aimed at developing new catalysts for the biodiesel industry.
-I led the resulting multidisciplinary collaboration after winning a national grant to expand the project’s scope, coordinating groups across different regions of the country.
+I led the resulting multidisciplinary collaboration after winning a national grant to expand the project's scope, coordinating groups across different regions of the country.
 I developed clustering and scoring algorithms that narrowed thousands of candidates down to high-impact selections with 75% experimental accuracy.
+Extending this focus on the biofuels industry to market dynamics, I built and compared six forecasting models across a 107-country consumption panel, translating the results into business KPIs (growth rate, market penetration) for stakeholder reporting.
 I have also deployed predictive models for clinical subtypes with 93% accuracy, from data acquisition and model development to interpretability and deployment via a REST API (FastAPI), containerized with Docker.

 ---